Aetherspace/green-stack-starter-demo/packages/@aetherspace/styles/README.md

 > Do note that this syntax only supports tailwind style classes and not actual CSS-like syntax

-`twStyled` comes with all aetherspace primitives but also wrapped `@expo/html-elements`:
+`twStyled` comes with all aetherspace primitives but also wraps `@expo/html-elements`:

 ```tsx
 // If you want semantic HTML: